Z-Shang/Z-Shang.github.io/_posts/2020-09-23-edsl-in-python.md

 ```
 I initially thought about constructing the dictionary from the bytecode values manually, but then I realized that there is an instruction called `BUILD_CONST_KEY_MAP`.

-The following is then simple and nature:
+The following is then simple and natural:
 ```
 name = node[1][0]
 rest = node[1][1:]